configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 :::

 :::tip
 The ConfigCat SDKs don't provide date and time values.
-You have to pass them to the SDKs as custom attributes in UNIX timestamp format.
+You have to pass them to the SDKs as described above.
 :::

 :::info